 For accounting purposes, the group values some of its issued debt (e.g. bond issues) at the current market price.
 Changes in this value are recorded in profit or loss.
 Part of this change results from market movements in the price of the group's credit: when the group's credit spreads tighten a loss is recorded, when they widen a gain is recorded.

 What has been happening to margins, and why?

 We need to rebuild net interest margins (NIMs) if we are to produce adequate profits to service the capital our shareholders have invested in RBS.
-Encouragingly, we made further progress in 2010: the Group NIM rose by 25 basis points to 2.01 per cent.
+Encouragingly, we made further progress in 2010: the bank's NIM rose by 25 basis points to 2.01 per cent.
 This improvement was driven by the Retail & Commercial business, where asset margins recovered across a number of markets, primarily due to the run-off of older business written at unsustainably lower margins.

 Progress on liability margins has been more difficult.
 This reflects strong competition for customer deposits, as the banking sector tries to narrow its funding gap, and the low interest rate environment.

 What recommendations have you made to the Independent Commission on Banking (ICB)?

 The Commission inquiry is a major event for our industry in the UK, and we have sought to engage thoughtfully.
 RBS's response was published on the ICB website.

 In our view, the debate about banking size and structure can often generate more heat than light.
 The banks that failed during the crisis didn't fail because they were too big, or because they had an investment bank.
 They failed because they had some form of concentration risk: in funding, in lending to property, in geography or in proprietary trading.

 We should aim for a financial system where the probability of future crises is substantially reduced and there is an effective resolution regime for those institutions that do still fail.
 If this can be achieved then the size and shape of banks can be driven by the choices of customers and shareholders, within the context of strong and effective regulation.